makiaveli1/Quill/README.md

 All of the major functions of the product management of the Quill store can be controlled by the authenticated Store Owner via the front-end on either the Products page or the Product detail page.
 New products can be added, and existing product detail can be edited, or deleted from the store entirely, with all changes being reflected immediately to the Store Owner on the front-end and to the data on the database.

-#### User Feedback Messages

-Could not complete due to time constraints

-#### Email Confirmation

-Could not complete due to time constraints

 #### Search Feature